 In my case, I opted to swallow my pride.
 Anyway, I thought, I don’t own the exclusive right to scolding.
 To avoid it, it made me proactive and more responsible.
 Little did I know that it prepared me, both in skills and attitude for the next level position.

-My advise for those going thru a season of scolding (IF the scolding is work related and don’t constitute ethical and legal breach), is to endure the heat, and allow the experience to mature you.
-The experiences you’ll gain will be beneficial to you in the long run.
+My advice for those going thru a season of scolding (IF the scolding is work-related and doesn’t constitute discrimination, ethical and legal breach), is to endure the heat and allow the experience to mature you.
+The resilience you’ll gain will be beneficial to you in the long run.

 Can you think of another way to handle an insult from a boss?
 Share your thoughts!